alphaXiv/TinyRecursiveModels/REPORT.md

-# Reproducing the TRM Pape:
+# Reproducing the TRM Paper:
 ## A Report on "Less is More: Recursive Reasoning with Tiny Networks"

 - Yuvraj Singh and team (@alphaXiv)